 Clothing & Equipment

 Skaters should be dressed in tight fitting, athletic clothing or skating dresses.
-Bulky, baggy clothing like hoodies or winter jackets should be avoided.
+Bulky, baggy clothing, hooded jackets or sweatshirts, jeans, etc are not acceptable skating attire.
 Coaches need to be able to see the skater’s body as they move to make corrections.

 -Hair and bangs should be tied back off of the face.

 -Helmets are optional, but if your skater would like to wear one, it needs to be a CSA approved hockey helmet.

 -Skates should have strong ankle support and should be purchased through a proper skate shop like Koops Bike & Skate Shop or North Edge Ice Sports – both of which are located in Prince George.
 Please do not tie laces around the ankle.

 Viewing the session: We invite parents to view the Junior Academy sessions from the bleachers.
 The arena staff has asked that parents refrain from viewing from the player’s benches/box.
 At this time parents/caregivers are not welcome to view off ice training sessions – the space does not allow for it and it can be very distracting for the instructor and skaters.

 Behaviour: It is expected for all skaters to listen and follow instructions, participate in all activities and to adhere to all coaches and program assistants on the ice.
 If a skater is not doing this, they may be asked to leave the ice for the rest of the session.